oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/README.md

 | [board_test](ReferenceDesigns/board_test)                 | How to test board interfaces to ensure the designed platform provides expected performance
 | [cholesky](ReferenceDesigns/cholesky)                     | How to implement high performance matrix Cholesky decomposition on a FPGA
 | [cholesky_inversion](ReferenceDesigns/cholesky_inversion) | How to implement high performance Cholesky matrix decomposition on a FPGA
+| [convolution_2d](ReferenceDesigns/convolution2d)          | How to implement a 2D convolution IP component that can be exported to Intel® Quartus® Prime
 | [crr](ReferenceDesigns/crr)                               | How to implement the Cox-Ross-Rubinstein (CRR) binomial tree model on a FPGA
 | [db](ReferenceDesigns/db)                                 | How to accelerate database queries using an FPGA
 | [decompress](ReferenceDesigns/decompress)                 | How to implement an efficient GZIP and Snappy decompression engine on a FPGA